-- 1. Locate the forest stand number 357 in the map window. - 2.
-Select the forest_stands layer.

-- 3. Click the Toggle Editing button to enable editing - 4.
-Select Add Polygon Feature tool. - 5.
-Start digitizing the stand 357 by connecting some of the dots.
-Note the pink crosses indicating the snapping.
+- Locate the forest stand number 357 in the map window. - $\bullet$ $Enable\ editing\ for\ the\ \texttt{forest\stands.shp}$ layer. - Select the Add feature tool. - Start digitizing the stand 357 by connecting some of the dots. - Note the pink crosses indicating the snapping.

-When you are done:

-- 1. Right click to end digitizing that polygon. - 2.
-Enter the forest stand ID within the form (in this case 357). - 3.
-Spauskite OK.
+- When you are done, right click to end digitizing that polygon. - Enter the forest stand id (in this case 357). - Kliknout OK.

-If a form did not appear when you finished digitizing the polygon, go to $Settings \triangleright Options \triangleright Digitizing$ and make sure that the Suppress attribute form pop-up after feature creation is not checked.
+If you were not prompted for the polygon id when you finished digitizing it, go to $Settings \triangleright Options \triangleright Digitizing$ and make sure that the Suppress attribute form pop-up after feature creation is not checked.